-For each server group, you define a common server name alias and apply it to each server in the group.
+For each server group, you define a common server name alias and apply it to each server in the server group.
+The server name alias corresponds to the Server-Name parameter.
 This alias identifies the server group in workflow so that the workflow can run correctly on any server in the group.
 The alias is also used for items such as notification shortcuts and web URLs used in notifications.

 You must also define a unique name for each server in the group so that the servers in the group can identify each other and so that you can direct administrative or specialized operations to a specific server.
 Both the server alias name and the unique names must be able to resolve by DNS.

 This documentation assumes that if there is more than one BMC Remedy AR System server pointing to the same database, that work is directed to the individual servers via some automated functionality (such as a hardware or software load balancer), or through manual configuration (such as directing some users to one server and other users to another server).
 It is also possible that one server is used primarily for users while the other server is used for automations and integrations.
 In any case, the actual configurations for various settings, such as the server name alias, need to be considered for the specific environments.